How to leverage your own customer database using data analysis and profiling to improve your campaigns with data-driven marketing

-In this post, we will focus on a particular facet of this approach: data analysis and profiling.
-After all, you can’t implement data-driven marketing if you don’t first understand your data.
-Data analysis and profiling enables you to really get to grips with your database by identifying key trends and characteristics.
-You might have a database full of high-value contacts, but if you don’t understand what connects them (and what doesn’t), then you won’t be able to fully benefit from this valuable tool at your disposal.
+In this post, we focus on data analysis and profiling and how this enables you to really get to grips with your database by identifying key trends and characteristics.
+You might have a database full of high-value contacts, but if you don’t understand what connects them (and what doesn’t), then you won’t be able to reap the rewards sitting right under your nose.

-In other words, profiling and analysis enables you to identify recurring trends and attributes among your current customers.
+Data profiling and analysis is the process by which you can identify recurring trends and attributes among your current customers.
 For instance, you might analyse your database by industry sector, size and/or job title, in order to pinpoint clusters of similar customers, who are important to your business.
 You can then create buyer personas that represent each of these key groups.
-And, having gained this knowledge, you can go on to acquire similar prospects that match these high value profiles, thereby boosting sales.
+Having gained this knowledge, you can go on to acquire similar prospects that match these high-value profiles, thereby boosting sales.

 On a longer-term basis, you can carefully nurture new leads and customers, according to their specific wants and needs.
 You can create tailored content for different segments of your database and leverage the marketing channels that elicit the best response – whether that’s email, telemarketing, direct mail, or a combination of the three.